drehcris/drehcris/README.md

 ## 👩‍💻 About Me

-🎓 As a **Data Science** student my studies are focus on:
+🎓 As a **Data Science** student, my studies are focused on:

-- 📊 Pyhton and R for Data Science
+- 📊 Python and R for Data Science
 - 🤖 Machine Learning and Deep learning